matthias-reis/carda-gatsby/content/articles/2021/11/meandering-soul.md

   - Review
   - Reviews
   - Progressive Rock
+  - Season Of Mist
 focusKeyword: Meandering Soul
 advertisement: false
 affiliate: false
 language: en
 languageLink: /2021/11/djiin-meandering-soul/
 ---
-**Djiin recorded a record with Klonosphere and Season Of Mist – Because this sounds like we should give them a listen, I did that, and of course, I have put together all essential details about the album, that will be released by the end of this week for you.**
+**Djiin recorded a record with Season Of Mist – Because this sounds like we should give them a listen, I did that, and of course, I have put together all essential details about "Meandering Soul", which will be released by the end of this week.**

 I have been following the development of Season Of Mist for quite some time now.
 In the meantime, some inspiring bands have found a home on the small label.
 One of them is Djiin.
 The quartet from Rennes, France, has been releasing music since 2017.
 Their latest work, "Meandering Soul", definitely deserves our attention.